AshtonChingovo/OpenWeatherAPIApp/README.md

 # OpenWeather App
 Android app that consumes the OpenWeatherAPI built using Jetpack Compose.
 This is my very first Jetpack Compose android app, hope you find it okay, it was a tough, quick and interesting learning experience but worth it.

-Some Screen shots from the app :)
+Some screenshots from the app :)
 * NOTE: Please add your own Google Places & OpenWeather API Keys to the local.properties file.

 Unfortunately some tasks were not completed or done perfectly because of assignment submission deadline constraints but I tried my best to do all I could.